Jerry B. Adger, DirectorGlossary of Terms

 Jerry B. Adger

 Jerry B. Adger, an Anderson County native, was appointed on January 12, 2015 as Director of the South Carolina Department of Probation, Parole and Pardon Services by South Carolina Governor Nikki Haley.
-When confirmed, Mr. Adger is the 11th Cabinet appointee to direct the second largest law enforcement agency in the state.
+After he was confirmed by the South Carolina Senate on March 26, 2015, Mr. Adger became the 9th Cabinet appointee to the Department.

 Mr. Adger has had a diverse background in the criminal justice arena.
 His extensive career spans over 30 years, specializing in law enforcement tactics, program management, strategic planning, and achieving organizational goals.
 He began his career with the Federal Bureau of Investigations as a Fingerprint Analyst.
 At the South Carolina Law Enforcement Division he served 23 years working in several capacities, including Fingerprint Examiner and Fingerprint Instructor, Special Agent of Investigations, SWAT Team Member, Internal Affairs Investigator and Community Relations Liaison.
 Mr. Adger went to the South Carolina Department of Juvenile Justice (DJJ) in December 1999 to direct the newly established Office of the Inspector General.
 He is South Carolina’s first nationally certified Inspector General, receiving his certification at the American University in Washington, D.C., through the Inspectors General Institute.